Limit Laws for Poincar\'e Recurrence and the Shrinking Target Problem: Proof of ASIP for non-invertible systems

 To see the second inequality, notice that the right-hand side of

 consists entirely of H{\"o}lder continuous observables.
 Using that $\holnorm{\varphi_n}{\alpha} \leqs n^{p}$ together with \eqref{eq:hn:log-growth} and \eqref{eq:hn:poly-growth}, we obtain the desired estimate.
-We will apply \eqref{eq:psin:poly-growth} only after integrating, and hence the substitution of $P(\varphi_n^2)$ with a H{\"o}lder continuous representative does not pose a problem.
+We will apply \eqref{eq:psin:poly-growth} only after integrating, and hence the substitution of $P(\varphi_n^2)$ with a H{\"o}lder continuous representative is justified.

+With these properties established, it remains to prove \eqref{eq:hn:log-growth} and \eqref{eq:hn:poly-growth}.
+Let $D$ be a constant to be specified later, and write $\beta_n = D \log n$.
+We have